-View the Local Hazard Mitigation Plan Update flyer here
+Local Hazard Mitigation Plan Update information can now be found here.

 During the winter, the District supplies free sand and burlap bags to residents in the greater Vallejo area, and provides instructions in filling and stacking bags.
 Visit our Sandbag Page here.

 You can help prevent or reduce damage caused by flooding by securing motor oil, antifreeze, and household chemicals on high enclosed shelves.
 Landscape with native plants that resist soil erosion.
 Raise your washer, dryer, and other equipment that uses electricity in your garage above the base flood elevation.
 If you have a basement, install flood shields or barriers above the base flood elevation.

 What is a Base Flood Elevation?

 To help determine your flood risk, consider the elevation of your home compared to the street level.
 If your home was build after the establishment of the Federal Flood Insurance Program thirty years ago, its flood elevation is most likely above the flood stage water level.
 If you home is older, this may not be the case.
 Also, if you have converted a basement or garage into a living space, it may be subject to flooding.